dimaslanjaka/static-blog-generator/src-posts/2017/04/how-to-add-caption-to-images-or-videos_9.md

 title: How to add caption to images or videos in wordpress and Blogger
 webtitle: WMI Gitlab
-subtitle: How to add caption to images or videos in wordpress and Blogger     That's true; a picture is value cardinal words, however a picture
+subtitle: How to add caption to images or videos in wordpress and Blogger     That\'s true; a picture is value cardinal words, however a picture
 lang: en
 date: 2017-04-09T23:48:00.003+07:00
 type: post